AdobeDocs/pass.en/help/authentication/home-based-authn-tve.md

 >[!NOTE]
 >
 >Some HBA flows are part of the Premium Workflow package.
-Please contact your Primetime sales rep if interested in using this functionality.
+Please contact your Adobe Pass sales rep if interested in using this functionality.

 ## Why HBA is important for you {#why-hba}